D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 it enables **robust block blob replication** from source to destination SA.

-> Blob vesrioning: source & destination account
+> Blob versioning: source & destination account

 This is necessary to automatically maintain previous versions of blob objects.
 It provides a path to restore previous versions of a blob.